jch/jch.github.io/src/2025-04-12-ruby-http-streaming-revisited.md

 # Ruby HTTP Streaming Revisited

 This morning I read "You might not need Websockets".
-It reminded me of the rack-stream gem 13 years ago to explore the HTTP Streaming API.
+It reminded me of the rack-stream gem I wrote 13 years ago to explore the HTTP Streaming API.

-Here's a list of changes since then I've noticed:
+Here are changes since I last looked at this topic:

 - Rail's ActionCable abstracts websocket connection management
 - Turbo streaming can work through websockets or eventsource
 - ActionController::Streaming can stream layouts earlier with some caveats around middlewares and layouts
 - falcon is a newer async ruby web server

 ## Links